mmoya01/Natural-Language-Processing/README.md

 ---
 #### Problem Set 4:Statistical parsing
-In this problem set I build a Build a PCFG parser.
-For this assignment I use the Penn Treebank corpus to: find the most probable 10 productions for the NP nonterminal, implement the probabilistic CKY algorithm for parsing a test sentence using my learned PCFG, bucket my test set sentences into the following 5 buckets and figured out how many sentences fall in each bucket and lastly for each bucket, I unbinarized and printed my predicted trees and gold standard trees, one tree per line.
+In this problem set I constructed a PCFG parser.I used the Penn Treebank corpus to: find the most probable 10 productions for the NP nonterminal, implemented a probabilistic CKY algorithm for parsing a test sentence using my learned PCFG, partitioned my test set sentences into 5 buckets and figured out how many sentences fall in each bucket and lastly for each bucket, I then unbinarized and printed my predicted trees as well as my gold standard trees.
 (These gold and test files can be provided upon request).

 [python code for pset4](https://github.com/mmoya01/Natural-Language-Processing/blob/master/pset4/pset4_code.py)